Exploring Catholicism

 The Mass is the central act of Catholic worship, in which the Church gathers to hear God’s Word, offer praise and thanksgiving, and participate in the sacrifice of Christ through the celebration of the Eucharist, receiving His Body and Blood for spiritual nourishment and unity with Him.

 Far from it!
 In fact, we can thank many Catholic scientist-priests for world-changing scientific discoveries, theories, and methods.
-Catholic teaching holds that faith and science are compatible because they belong to different orders of knowledge and must each use their proper methods, and—when both are pursued responsibly—they do not contradict one another.
-It may come as a surprise to people to learn that we can thank Gregor Mendel, an Augustinian Monk (like Pope Leo XIV!), who was also a biologist, meteorologists, and mathematician for genetics.
-Or, consider Georges Lemaitre who was a Catholic priest — and a theoretical physicist and mathematician that theorized the Big Bang.
+Catholic teaching holds that faith and science are compatible because they belong to different orders of knowledge and must each use its proper methods; when both are pursued responsibly, they do not contradict one another.
+It may come as a surprise to people to learn that we can thank Gregor Mendel, an Augustinian Monk (like Pope Leo XIV!), who was also a biologist, meteorologist, and mathematician, for genetics.
+Or consider Georges Lemaitre, who was a Catholic priest — and a theoretical physicist and mathematician — who theorized the Big Bang.
 These are just two.